MrAnnix/MrAnnix.github.io/_posts/2022-12-12-understanging-apache-spark-runtime-architecture.md

 last_modified_at: 2022-12-12 11:00 +0200
 image: "/assets/images/blog/understanging-apache-spark-runtime-architecture.webp"
 categories: "Big Data"
-tags: [Big Data, Spark Architecture]
+tags: [Big Data, Spark Architecture, Spark, Apache]
 ---

-Spark is a popular distributed computing platform that is used for processing large amounts of data.
+Apache Spark is a popular distributed computing platform that is used for processing large amounts of data.
 It has a runtime architecture that is based on the concept of distributed computing, where data is divided into smaller chunks and distributed across a cluster of machines for parallel processing.
 This allows Spark to quickly and easily process large amounts of data in parallel, enabling efficient and scalable distributed computing.
 We will see the main components of the Spark runtime architecture and how they work together to enable distributed computing with Spark.

 ## Main components of the Spark architecture